by Carolyn Thomas ♥ @HeartSisters

 “Perhaps it’s time to consider what this glut of pink says about our attitudes about the meritocracy of disease, and the ways in which we dispense compassion.

 “This year lung cancer will kill triple the number of people that breast cancer does.
-Ovarian, cervical and prostate cancer will kill about 20,000 more individuals than breast cancer.
+Ovarian, cervical and prostate cancer will kill more individuals than breast cancer.
 And alcoholism, addiction and depression will this year continue to kill not just via the overt channels of overdose and suicide, but in their brutal toll on overall health.”

 “We run the risk of ennobling those with certain sicknesses while stigmatizing others.”

 Yes, we heart patients also have our own month for raising awareness (February is Heart Month) and our own colour (red) and even our very own awareness-raising lapel pin (the Red Dress).
 But that’s where our two branding opportunity similarities end.